sovware/directorist/readme.txt

 👉 **Live Chat*:** Integrate a private messaging system on your directory listing website that allows users to have a real-time private conversation with business owners.

 👉 **Gutenberg Blocks:** Directorist offers 16 blocks/widgets for the Gutenberg editor, which is the default visual interface for editing WordPress posts and pages.

+👉 **Elementor, Bricks, and Oxygent Builder Integration:** Directorist seamlessly integrates with popular page builders like Elementor, Bricks, and Oxygen, offering customizable elements.
+Build and design your directory exactly the way you want with ease!

-👉 ** Sleek Checkout and Payment Process
+👉 **Sleek Checkout and Payment Process**

 Let’s take a look at some of the core features that set this AI Directory Builder apart from others: